 For lots of ideas on creating a herb garden check out my Pinterest board.

 It’s not too late to plant potatoes, although you need to go for a ‘second early’ or ‘maincrop’ variety.
 These varieties tend to produce larger potatoes which are good for roasting, baking or mashing.
-You don’t need loads of room either; you can grow potatoes really successfully in containers, which is a great way to get started if you’ve never grown them before.
+You don’t need loads of room either; you can easily grow potatoes in bags, which is a great way to get started if you’ve never grown them before.

 Runner beans picked when young and tender are a real treat – so much better than refrigerated shop-bought ones!
 They’re climbing plants, so they will need some support (garden canes made into a wigwam shape is perfect), but this means they don’t take up much space; you can even tuck them in amongst a garden border.
 The seeds are big so they’re perfect for kids to plant, you can start them off in pots or plant them straight into their growing site.
 Pinch out the end of the growing shoot when they reach the top of their supports, and harvest the pods when they are still young and tender.

 Will you be planting any of these crops this month?
 Or have you gone for something completely different?
 Let me know what you’re up to!